- "DPS" means the United States Defensive Protective Service;

 DPS will establish its own procedures for checking in and out of court but will use the facilities of the Court Liaison Branch.
 It will be the responsibility of Agency officers to obtain from the Identification and Records Division such records as are necessary to prosecute cases in court.
 DPS officer will contact MPD Court Liaison if they encounter any problems obtaining records from the Identification and Records Division.

-- The Chief of the MPD has found that misconduct by DPS officers should not be covered by the Citizen Complaint Review Board because of the attached certification from an appropriate representative of DPS.
+- The Chief of the MPD has found that misconduct by DPS officers should not be covered by the Citizen Complaint Review Board because of the attached certification from an appropriate representative of DPS; and

 - Uses of force investigations and investigations of complaints about DPS officers will be handled by DPS.